-(3) Step 3 - Administrative Review
+(3) Type A Administrative Review

 - (a) After determining that the application is complete, the Zoning Inspector shall transmit copies of the proposed site plan to the Chairperson of the Architectural Review Board, Police Chief, Fire Chief, Road Superintendent, and Township Administrator for review and comment.
-The recipients of the plan have 10 working days to respond to the Zoning Inspector concerning the following: - (i) Whether the site plan should be approved based upon a determination that the proposed plan or project complies with the applicable standards set forth in this resolution; - (ii) Whether the site plan should be denied based upon a determination that the proposed site plan or project does not comply with the applicable standards set forth in this resolution: - (iii) Whether the site plan or project should be approved subject to any conditions, modifications, or restrictions as noted by the respective recipient of the plan, or conditions, modifications or restrictions as required by the Zoning Inspector that will assure that the project meets the applicable standards set forth in this resolution; or - (iv) Whether the proposed site plan should be placed on the Architectural Review Board's next agenda for a full review and recommendation in accordance with Section 3.05(C)(4), below, due to the fact that the application: - A. Involves a proposed conditional use; - B. Involves a proposed development subject to a variance application that the Zoning Inspector determines to be substantial based on the number of variances and/or the significance of the variance request compared to surrounding development; - C. Involves a significantly large development or redevelopment project that justifies a review by the full board: and/or - D. Where the administrative review of the site plan review application results in disagreement on compliance with standards of this resolution. - (b) The Zoning Inspector shall take all of the recommendations from the recipients and make a final decision to forward the application to the full Architectural Review Board or shall have the authority to approve, approve with conditions, or deny the site plan review application.
+The recipients of the plan have 10 working days to respond to the Zoning Inspector concerning the following: - (i) Whether the site plan should be approved based upon a determination that the proposed plan or project complies with the applicable standards set forth in this resolution: - (ii) Whether the site plan should be denied based upon a determination that the proposed site plan or project does not comply with the applicable standards set forth in this resolution: - (iii) Whether the site plan or project should be approved subject to any conditions, modifications, or restrictions as noted by the respective recipient of the plan, or conditions, modifications or restrictions as required by the Zoning Inspector that will assure that the project meets the applicable standards set forth in this resolution; or - (iv) Whether the proposed site plan should be placed on the Architectural Review Board's next agenda for a full review and recommendation in accordance with Section 3.05(C)(4), below, due to the fact that the application: - A. Involves a significantly large development or redevelopment project that justifies a review by the full board; and/or - B. Where the administrative review of the site plan review application results in disagreement on compliance with standards of this resolution. - (b) The Zoning Inspector shall take all of the recommendations from the recipients and make a final decision to forward the application to the full Architectural Review Board or shall have the authority to approve, approve with conditions, or deny the site plan review application.

-(4) Step 4 - Review and Recommendations by the Full Architectural Review Board, If Applicable
+(4) Type A Review and Recommendations by the Full Architectural Review Board, If Applicable

-- (a) Where the Zoning Inspector decides to forward the application to the full Architectural Review Board, the application shall be forwarded to the full Architectural Review Board for their next regularly scheduled meeting or a special meeting. - (b) The Architectural Review Board shall have the authority to: - (i) Review the proposed site plan and provide comment regarding the intent and application of the applicable standards of this resolution;
+- (a) Where the Zoning Inspector decides to forward the application to the full Architectural Review Board, the application shall be forwarded to the full Architectural Review Board for their next regularly scheduled meeting or a special meeting. - (b) The Architectural Review Board shall have the authority to: - (i) Review the proposed site plan and provide comment regarding the intent and application of the applicable standards of this resolution: - (ii) Make suggestions for improvements or modifications regarding compliance with the applicable standards of this resolution; - (iii) Make suggestions and written recommendations to applicants for eliminating the need for variances to this resolution;